skhabiri/skhabiri.github.io/_posts/2020-07-28- Evaluation of multi-class classification techniques on the forest cover type dataset.md

 ---
 layout: post
-title: Evaluation of Multi-class Classification Techniques on The Covertype Dataset
+title: A Comparison of Supervised Multi-class Classification Methods for the Prediction of Forest Cover Types
 #subtitle: Forest Cover Type
 gh-repo: https://github.com/skhabiri/DS17-Unit-2-Build
 gh-badge: [star, fork, follow]
-tags: [Predictive Modeling]
+tags: [Predictive Modeling][Supervised Classification]
 image: /assets/img/post2_pairplot2.png
 comments: true
 ---

 In this post, common machine learning techniques, such as feature engineering, data transformation, Cross validation, and hyperparameter tuning are applied to a several regression-based and tree-based classifiers.
 For this comparative analysis the [Covertype dataset](https://archive.ics.uci.edu/ml/datasets/Covertype) from UCI machine learning repository is used to predict the type of forest coverage from one of the 7 categories.
 This is a single-label multi-class classification with equal weight classes.
 For this work we selected the following multi-class classifiers:
 1. Logistic Regression
 2. Ridge Regression
 3. Random Forest